Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits launching and landing of any aircraft, including drones, on public streets, highways, parking lots, or other public right-of-way
+Prohibits launching or landing any aircraft, including drones, on any public street, highway, public right-of-way, or public parking lot.

 Restrictions

-No drone launch or landing permitted on public streets, highways, or public parking lots.
-Exceptions: aircraft operated by government entities, authorized by City Council, or necessary to protect life or property.
+No launch or landing on public property.
+Exception for government entities authorized by City Council or operations necessary to protect life or property.

 View source